 So the hybrid me, which is basically who I am, persisted for many years, but with conflict.
 You see, the two genes were often operating in opposition to each other.
 The sales gene was all about making money, status, things and appearances.
 It was often the dominant driving force (with many cars).
 But the creative gene was always present and often, through pure cleverness, was able to make its way into my heart leaving sales outside mumbling smugly, “It’ll never work.”
 And sometimes it didn’t.
 So the battle raged on for decades resulting in exactly what you might imagine… a roller coaster ride.

 Over the last 10 or 15 years, I’ve worked on a number audio projects (and some video) allowing the old radio/TV ambition to resurface from time to time.
-About a year ago, it became clear to me that I could now circle back to the earlier dream without fear or conflict.
+A couple years ago, it became clear to me that I could now circle back to the earlier dream without fear or conflict.
 So that’s how Podcasting (and a few other things) became part of my ongoing endeavor.

 *Don’t try this at home.